martylamb/twothousandfortyeight/README.md

 Twothousandfortyeight is a text adventure version of the game [2048](http://gabrielecirulli.github.io/2048/).

+**Note:** to call the parser rudimentary would be an understatement.
+Read the in-game instructions for help.

 Play now on a raspberry pi server: **telnet twothousandfortyeight.martiansoftware.com 2048**<br/>
 *&#42;Guaranteed to be only occasionally available*